lingtjien/Grid-Tiling-Kwin/README.md

 ![](http://tiny.cc/close-desktop)

-- set margins as defined by `topMargin` `bottomMargin` `leftMargin` `rightMargin`
+- set margins as defined by `marginTop` `marginBottom` `marginLeft` `marginRight`
 - set the gap size as defined by `gap`
+- set default gap show toggle `gapShow`
+- set default tile toggle `tile`
-- set default borders toggle `borders`
+- set default borders toggle `border`
-- add clients to floating lists (clients, captions) defined by `floatingClients` and `floatingCaptions`, these clients start of as floating but can be tiled.
-- add clients to ignored lists (clients, captions) defined by `ignoredClients` and `ignoredCaptions`, these clients are completely ignored and can't be tiled.
+- add clients to ignored lists (clients, captions) defined by `ignoredNames` and `ignoredCaptions`, these clients are completely ignored and can't be tiled.

 *Note: ignored client names do not have to be an exact match, whereas ignored captions do.*